Frequently Asked Questions about Certification

-It depends on the field you wish to add.
-For example, teachers holding a professional teaching certificate who wish to complete an approved program and add Early Childhood Education to their teaching certificate must complete a post-baccalaureate program that consists of undergraduate courses, field experiences, and clinical practice (student teaching or internship).
+A: It depends on the field you wish to add.
+For example, teachers holding a professional teaching certificate who wish to complete an approved program and add Early Childhood Education to their teaching certificate must complete a post-baccalaureate program that consists of undergraduate courses, field experiences, and clinical practice.
 However, the required coursework and internship in Library/Media are completed at the graduate level.
 In order to add the Media Specialist certification to an existing certificate, the educator must hold a minimum of a master’s degree (or complete a Master’s degree that results in certification in Media Specialist, e.g., the Master of Education degree with a major in Instructional Technology/Library Media track).

 Q: I want to be certified as quickly as possible.
 Which teaching field should I pursue?